aws-solutions/mlops-workload-orchestrator/README.md

 ./build-s3-dist.sh $DIST_OUTPUT_BUCKET $SOLUTION_NAME $VERSION
 ```

-- Deploy the distributable to an Amazon S3 bucket in your account.
-Note: you must have the AWS Command Line Interface installed.
+- Upload the distributable assets to your Amazon S3 bucket in your account.
+Note: Ensure that you own the Amazon S3 bucket before uploading the assets.
+To upload the assets to the S3 bucket, you can use the AWS Console or the AWS CLI as shown below.

 ```
 aws s3 cp ./global-s3-assets/ s3://my-bucket-name-<aws_region>/aws-mlops-framework/<my-version>/ --recursive --acl bucket-owner-full-control --profile aws-cred-profile-name